ZeroInfinite/fta-devops/mobile-devops/articles/hockey-app.md

     ```

     When prompted, provide the key that was stored in Key Vault earlier.
+    > Note: In order for VSTS to decrypt the file later, the same version of OpenSSL must be used to encrypt the file.
+VSTS currently uses OpenSSL v.0.9.8h 28 May 2008.
+This is the same one that is available at the link above.
 6. Open the CreditCardValidator.Droid solution in Visual Studio.
 In the CreditCardValidator.Droid project, create a new folder called **Build**.
 Add the androidsigning.keystore.enc to the folder so it can be included with your build.
 7. In VSTS, edit your build definition.
 Add an Azure Key Vault task before the Sign APK task.